Functional Renormalization Group Approach for Signal Detection: Analogue field theory for spectral analysis

 each terms generated by couplings $g_4$, $g_6$ and so on, are deviations from the Gaussian predictions.
 For couplings small enough, deviations are expected to be small and $\tilde{D}$ is close to $C^{-1}$, and the eigenbasis of the two matrices are essentially the same.
 In terms of the field $\Psi$ defined by equation \eqref{eigenfunctions} (where we assume $\{u_i^{(\mu)}\}$ is the eigenbasis of $C$), the Hamiltonian reads:

 where we introduced the symbols $V^{(2n)}_{\mu_1\cdots \mu_{2n}}$ defined as:

-For purely noisy data suitably materialized by random matrices of Wigner and Wishart kinds, for instance, eigenvectors are delocalized with entries not greater than $\sim N^{-1/2}$ \cite{bouferroum:hal-00835504} and the corresponding rotation eigenmatrix is asymptotically Haar distributed on the group $\mathrm{O}(N)$ for large $N$\footnote{Without additional information the distribution of $s=u_i^{(\mu)}$ as $i$ varies can be estimated again with a maximum entropy distribution, the \textit{Porter-Thomas} distribution: }.
+For purely noisy data suitably materialized by random matrices of Wigner and Wishart kinds, for instance, eigenvectors are delocalized with entries not greater than $\sim N^{-1/2}$ \cite{bouferroum:hal-00835504} and the corresponding rotation eigenmatrix is asymptotically Haar distributed on the group $\mathrm{O}(N)$ for large $N$\footnote{Without additional information the distribution of $s=u_i^{(\mu)}$ as $i$ varies can be estimated again with a maximum entropy distribution, the \textit{Porter-Thomas} distribution:

+Thus the numerical conclusions discussed here are immediately deduced from the properties of Gaussian means by Wick's theorem.}.
 Hence for large $N$, the sum in \eqref{defsymbolsV} is almost zero in general.

 However, moment of reflection shows that two special configurations for indices $\{\mu_1,\cdots,\mu_{2n}\}$ are relevants.
 First of all, when all indices are equals i.e. $\mu_1=\mu_2=\cdots = \mu_{2n}$.
 In that way, because $\vert u_i^{\mu} \vert \sim N^{-1/2}$,